-The communists in Romania never did cease their harassment toward her.
+The communists in Romania never ceased their harassment toward her.
 In between the police visits and fines, it reached a boiling point in 1987.

 While she put up a fight, and even organized more protests over it in her neighborhood, those efforts failed.
-And she was forced back into an apartment, with her families home being destroyed.
+And she was forced back into an apartment, with her family’s home being destroyed.

 Under the threat of imprisonment until death, Stela backed down.
 For herself and her family.